-Securing your toilet to the floor are two-floor bolts (called closet bolts) that come up through the base of the toilet and are secured with nuts.
+Securing your toilet to the floor are two long bolts (called closet bolts) that come up through the base of the toilet and are secured with nuts.
 Toilets usually come with plastic decorative caps that hide these bolts, but often the caps go missing, or they pop off every time you clean the toilet, making them more trouble than they're worth.
 The good news is there are replacement caps and adapter kits that look and work much better than the original caps.

 Basic Replacement Caps

 Threaded caps are an improvement over standard snap-on caps for a few reasons.
-First, you don't have to remove the nut and metal washer from the bolt.
+First, you don't have to remove the nut and metal washer from the closet bolt.
 Instead, you just thread an adapter piece onto the bolt, and the cap snaps or threads onto the adapter.
-Second, some caps are tall enough that you don't need to cut down the bolt.
+Second, some caps are tall enough so that you don't need to cut down the bolt.
 And third, the threaded caps stay in place much better than snap-on caps.

 Installing Threaded Caps